 Besides travel stories, in the blog you’ll also find articles dedicated to coffee shops & restaurants, especially in Italy and Europe.
 My passion for tea and organic food has always encouraged me to look for the “right” places where to stop for lunch or afternoon tea.
 To me, the key rules are local products, vegetarian dishes and homemade desserts.

 Being vegetarian, I love sharing super easy plant-based recipes and addresses of vegan friendly coffee shops and restaurants, all personally tested (Go Green category).

-Born Italian, I am an aspiring expat, a mug collector and a huge fan of Harry Potter, Downton Abbey, Memoirs of a Geisha, Nordic countries, the Pacific Ocean, Linzer torte and tea.
-I haven’t settled down yet and moving house doesn’t scare me.
-Just do not take my pillow from me, or I can’t sleep.
-I must confess I love comfort, so I carefully select hotels and restaurants.
-When I can’t travel, I look for books set in the countries I dream to visit.
-Since I hate flying, I analyze all airlines before buying a ticket.
-In fact, I usually ask someone else to buy it for me.
+Born Italian, I am an aspiring expat, a mug collector and a huge fan of Harry Potter, Downton Abbey, Nordic countries, Japanese culture, the Pacific Ocean, Linzer torte and vanilla tea.
 If I had a magic wand, I would go back to the Belle Époque and travel around the world by ship – with a companion.

 WHAT I DO

 I’m currently based in Milan, Italy, where I work as a freelance translator, publishing consultant and creative writing instructor.